 - Add some extras: Roll the sides of a finished s’more in mini chocolate chips, chopped nuts, granola, sprinkles, raisins, or gummy bears.
 Or add sliced bananas, kiwi, or strawberries inside the s’more.

 Protect the Wildlife

 Vegans can enjoy s’mores, too.
 Dandies all-natural marshmallows are free of any animal products and taste just as delicious as—some of our tasters thought even better than—the traditional.
-Combine them with accidentally-vegan Nabisco original graham crackers, and a vegan chocolate bar—both Chocolove and Endangered Species carry some vegan chocolate bars—for a totally animal-free treat.
+Combine them with Nabisco original graham crackers (also vegan!), and a vegan chocolate bar—both Chocolove and Endangered Species carry vegan chocolate bars—for a totally animal-free treat.

 While it seems that you can’t have a campfire without s’mores, you can have s’mores without a campfire.
-To make them in the oven, preheat the oven to 400 degrees.
+To make them during fire bans, preheat the oven to 400 degrees.
 Place graham cracker halves on a cookie sheet and top each one with a slab of chocolate and a large marshmallow.
 Bake in the oven until the marshmallows start to puff and brown slightly.
 This won’t take long—just a couple minutes—so watch closely.
 Remove from the oven and top each with a second graham cracker.
 Smoosh gently and eat.